 ESLA - Wiring up and Working

-On Saturday, 1st November 2003 at about 5pm the ESLA was switched on for the first time.
-Jeremy had made a start on wiring it up earlier that day, and finished just as it was getting dark, so as soon as I put the fuse into the cutout, it switched on straight away.
+On Saturday, 1st November 2003, at about 5pm, the ESLA was switched on for the first time.
+Jeremy had made a start on wiring it up earlier that day, and finished at dusk, so as soon as I placed the fuse carrier into the cut-out, the lantern switched on straight away.

-And this is what all the wiring looked like in the end!
-The time switch and cutout look brand new, but actually they must be about 50 years old - they've just received a very thorough cleaning.
-The time switch used is a Sangamo part night with bakelite case, and the cutout is a Lucy.
-These cutouts were often installed upside-down, in order that the neutral is on the left-hand side.
+The next morning, the base was photographed before any spiders had had a chance to spin their webs over the components.
+The time switch and cutout look brand new, but in reality, they date from the 1950s and have received a very thorough cleaning.
+The time switch used is a Sangamo part-night (dusk until 11 PM GMT, or midnight during BST) with Bakelite case, and the cut-out is a Lucy.
+These cut-outs were often installed upside-down, in order that the neutral is on the left-hand side.

-And it's more or less finished!
-The tips of the ladder bars, flower, and top rim of the column have been painted gold now as well.
+With that, the project is more or less finished!
+Notice that the tips of the ladder bars, central flower decoration, and top rim of the column have been painted gold now as well.